Refundable accommodation deposits (RADs)

 The relevant sections of the Aged Care Act 1997 are:

-The Australian Government is building a new Aged Care Act, which is expected to start from 1 July 2025.
-More information about the new Act can be found here.
+The new Aged Care Act will start on 1 July 2025.
+More information about the new Aged Care Act can be found here.